google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 * Feedback is a gift.
 * Good feedback is kind, helpful, specific, forward-focused, and observation-based.
 * Ask, “How can I do better?”
 Not, “What have I been doing wrong?”
-* [insert opportunities for feedback]
+* *insert opportunities for feedback, if relevant*

 <!--
-Let’s recap what we’ve gone over today and look ahead at some opportunities for giving and receiving feedback.
+Let’s recap what we’ve gone over today.

-[Ask students to go over the first four points.
-Then share what opportunities students will have to give and receive feedback
+*Ask 1-4 students to read the on-screen summary points.
+If there are forthcoming opportunities for students to practice giving and/or receiving feedback, list them on this slide and mention them here.

-OPTIONAL: There are three upcoming feedback applications to highlight:
-Design Reviews -- Staff and/or visiting mentors will soon provide feedback and guidance on their project design docs.
-Tech Talks feedback - you’ll give a talk (TBD), and peers will write constructive feedback for you.
-Project Partner feedback -- During Week 7/8, your project partners will share what you did well and offer suggestions for personal growth
 -->

 ---